lumi-a/masters-thesis/thesis.typ

 ]
 In particular, the instance in @example-hierarchical-clustering proves that $PoH_(k"-median") ≥ 1.26$, because the hierarchical clustering there is optimal for this instance.

-For the above cost-functions, the following bounds on the Price of Hierarchy are known:
+For the cost-functions mentioned earlier, the following bounds on their Price of Hierarchy are known:
 - $PoH_(k"-median") ≤ 16$ @dai2014
 - $PoH_(k"-means") ≤ 32$ @upperBoundKMeans
 - $PoH_(k"-center") = 4$ @priceOfHierarchicalClustering